raspberrypilearning/shakespearean-insult-generator/en/step_2.md

 --- task ---

 Click back to the `main.py` file.
-Add some code to open `insults.csv` in read mode `"r"`, read a line, and output the result:
+Add some code to open `insults.csv` in read mode `"r"`, read all of the contents and output the result:

 --- code ---
 ---